 And the secret is...

-my husband Makoto actually worked at Gindaco years ago, so he knows exactly how they make it.
+my friend actually worked at Gindaco years ago, so he knows exactly how they make it.

-I still can't make Takoyaki as good as his.
+I still can't make Takoyaki as good as this.

 I did a post on Takoyaki last year, with step-by-step instructions on how to make perfect, crispy takoyaki.
-However, at that stage Makoto was still recommending takoyaki flour - we hadn't come up with the perfect, from-scratch takoyaki recipe yet.
+However, at that stage I was still recommending takoyaki flour - I hadn't come up with the perfect, from-scratch takoyaki recipe yet.

-So, as you can guess, we've tried a lot of recipes over the years,
+So, I've tried a lot of recipes over the years,

 and I think I've finally got it!